jenny3271/TeamDWordle/README.md

 # TeamDWordle
 By: Jennifer Alvarez and Kate Anglin

-#Provide a short summary of the project.
+# Provide a short summary of the project.

-#Describe how to turn on/of the conditional compilation for displaying the guess word to the console.
+# Describe how to turn on/of the conditional compilation for displaying the guess word to the console.

-#Describe what data structure you used to store the dictionary and why you chose that particular data structure.
+# Describe what data structure you used to store the dictionary and why you chose that particular data structure.
-I chose to use the Trie structure.
+We chose to use the Trie structure.
 A trie (prefix tree) is a specialized tree used to store strings, particularly useful when dealing with a large set of words like those in a dictionary.
 1. Efficient Word Lookup Time complexity for lookup is O(L) where L is the length of the word.
     Unlike hash tables or balanced trees, performance does not depend on the number of words but on word length.
 2. Prefix Matching